(813) 289-1200 Give

 Clinical Development and Innovation

-At Lions Eye Institute, we work hard to be at the forefront of cornea transplant.
-Our Clinical Development and Innovation department is dedicated to making surgery safer, more effective, and more efficient through cutting edge advancements in ophthalmic surgery.
-We have developed industry-altering technologies including new cornea shipment containers and new cornea delivery devices.
-We are also working to improve preservation methods and decontamination techniques to improve patient outcomes.
+At Lions World Vision Institute, we work hard to be at the forefront of cornea transplant innovation.
+Our Clinical Development team is dedicated to streamlining surgical procedures and improving clinical outcomes through cutting edge advancements in cornea processing and ophthalmic surgical procedures.
+We have developed industry-altering services using proprietary cornea processing techniques and unique cornea delivery devices.
+We are also working to advance preservation methods and decontamination techniques to improve the safety of tissue and clinical outcomes.

 Step 8